What causes diaphragm pain?

 But in the ideal world, these muscles should be helping your neck, shoulders, back and pelvis to move – rather than helping you to breathe – and when these muscles aren’t doing their normal job, your neck, shoulders, back and pelvis tend to get stiff and sore.

-Restoring function, flexibility and strength to your diaphragm can offload those muscles, and help to relieve the symptoms in your neck, shoulders, back and pelvis!
+Restoring function, flexibility and strength to your diaphragm can offload those muscles, and help to relieve pain of the diaphragm and the symptoms in your neck, shoulders, back and pelvis!

 Click on the videos below to work through my series of 7 exercises to help you learn to activate, stretch and strengthen your diaphragm.
 Each video is accompanied by a description explaining the goal and the actions, so please feel free to read as well as watch!